Turns out, Chuck Schumer most certainly isn't going ayo for that chocolate yayo.

 Anderson told the Washington Post that he came up with the idea for Coco Loko after he heard about a "chocolate-snorting trend" in Europe and decided to try it out himself.
 Snortable Belgian chocolate has actually been on the market as far back as 2008—for a price.
 "At first, I was like, 'Is this a hoax?'
-And then I tried it and it was like, OK, this is the future right here."
+And then I tried it and it was like, okay, this is the future right here."
 While Anderson admits that the product hasn't been approved by the FDA and was made without consulting any medical professionals, he believes Coco Loko is totally safe for snorting.

 Schumer isn't buying it.
 The politician wrote to the FDA, "I can't think of a single parent who thinks it is a good idea for their children to be snorting over-the-counter stimulants up their noses."
 Schumer even went so far as say, "This product is like cocaine on training wheels."

 MUNCHIES has reached out to Legal Lean for comment, but has yet to hear back.
 Before Schumer's letter to the FDA was released this Saturday, Anderson went on ABC's Good Morning America and stated that he wasn't too concerned about the negative publicity.
 "There's really no negative publicity, so I felt we're good to go."